talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

-# ISPConfig Advanced Jailkit and Git Tools (The "Debian php-host Fortress")
+# ISPConfig Advanced Jailkit and Git Tools

 Welcome to the **ISPConfig Advanced Jailkit and Git Tools**, a comprehensive extension designed to transform a standard ISPConfig 3 installation into a highly secure, context-aware "Debian php-host Fortress."
 This project introduces improved look-and-feel of the shell-user's terminal sessions on top of advanced chroot security, detached Git tracking for web directories, and persistent background session management.